dijasila/GPAW/doc/install/installationguide.rst

 1) Python2 version 2.6 or newer.
 Python3 is not supported yet.
    Python is available from http://www.python.org.

-2) NumPy_ 1.6.1 or later.
+2) NumPy_ 1.6.1 or newer.
 Earlier versions may work for basic operations.

 3) Atomic Simulation Environment (:ase:`ASE <>`).

 4) C compiler - preferably gcc.

-5) Libxc version 2.0.1 (libxc-download_).
+5) Libxc version 2.0.1 or newer (libxc-download_).

 6) BLAS and LAPACK libraries.
 Start with your system provided defaults or e.g. acml_ or openblas_.
 Multithreading is not supported.

-7) SciPy_ 0.7.0 or later
+7) SciPy_ 0.7.0 or newer

 Optionally: